USEPA/SHC-Tools-Inventory/README.md

 ## Contributing

-Please follow this project's documented code-conventions to contribute to maintain a healthy consistency.
+Please follow this project's documented code-conventions when contributing in order to maintain consistency.
-These conventions are outlined in `./dev/codelaborate`.
+These conventions are outlined in `./doc/CONTRIBUTE`.
-`codelaborate` also specifies interfaces, web-services, and design-patterns.
+`CONTRIBUTE` also specifies interfaces, web-services, and design-patterns.

 ## Help

 Explain which communication channels are available to request help.
 Communication channels with a proven track record are mailing lists, IRC channels, and forums.
-Also be sure to tell your more experienced users how and where to submit bugs or feature requests, possibly turning them into project participants.
+Tell users how and where to submit bugs or feature requests, possibly turning them into project participants.

 The documentation for this project should provide a great help.
 Please maintain documentation by documenting new work in a consistent manner.